 – Crazily powerful

 – No Apple silicon

 Should You Buy The Mac Pro?

 This machine is truly only for professionals.
 It even has a slot for an afterburner card which speeds up rendering RAW images and footage.
-That said, you should only go for the Mac Pro if you’re going to need that kind of outrageous computing power.
+That said, you should only go for the Mac Pro if you need that kind of outrageous computing power.
 For most of us, this is overkill.

-There are two more reasons to not buy the Mac Pro right now.
+There are two more reasons not to buy the Mac Pro right now.
 Firstly, the Mac Studio makes for a fairly powerful alternative.
-It is newer, packs the Apple silicon, and has a ton of I/O. Secondly, the Mac Pro is the only Apple product not running Apple silicon at the moment.
+It is newer, packs the Apple silicon, and has a ton of I/O. Secondly, the Mac Pro is the only Apple product not running Apple silicon.
 We know the M-series chips will come to the Mac Pro, and when they do, it’ll reclaim its space as the most outrageous Mac of all time.

 However, the Mac Pro makes me wonder how good it would be if Apple allowed us to have affordable, highly configurable desktops at a better price.
 But seeing the current pricing and lineup of Apple products, I don’t think it’ll ever be a reality.